 As can be seen, the nonlinear observation operator H is directly used in Eqs.
-(13-14), H and its transpose are not evaluated directly (the transpose of H or the adjoint of the observation operator is needed by variational assimilation methods).
+(13)-(14), and H and its transpose are not evaluated directly (the transpose of H or the adjoint of the observation operator is needed by variational assimilation methods).
 The underlying assumption of standard extended Kalman filter theory (which is the basis of EnKF) is that the forecast model and the observation operator are linear.
 The nonlinearity in the forecast model and the observation operator (such as that of reflectivity data) can make the algorithm suboptimal.
 Strong nonlinearity would also render initially Gaussian error distributions non-Gaussian.
 In this study, the performance of the EnKF in such a situation will be examined.

-We start the initial ensemble forecast at the 20 minutes of model time when the storm cell developing out of an initial bubble reaches peak intensity.
+We start the initial ensemble forecast at 20 min of model time when the storm cell developing out of an initial bubble reaches peak intensity.
 To initialize the ensemble members, random noises are added to the initially horizontally homogeneous background that is based on the environmental sounding.
 The random noises are sampled from Gaussian distributions with zero mean and standard deviation of 3 m s-1 for u, v, and w, and 3 K for potential temperature.
 The pressure, moisture, and microphysical variables are not perturbed.
-The technique of adding initial perturbation has been discussed by former studies of Snyder and Zhang (2003) and Dowell et al (2004).
-They found that adding initial perturbations to the entire computational domain would introduce spurious cells in individual members.
+The technique of adding initial perturbation has been discussed by former studies of Snyder and Zhang (2003) and Dowell et al. (2004), who found that adding initial perturbations to the entire computational domain would introduce spurious cells in individual members.
 Limiting the perturbation region around the observed storm area helps improve the assimilation result.
 However, for general applications of EnKF, the ensemble forecast should cover all scales of motion.
-We chose to apply the initial perturbations to the entire domain except for the grid points at the lateral boundary to keep the system more general.
-The open lateral boundary condition is sensitive to boundary errors and initial perturbations introduced at the boundary were found to trigger spurious storm development within some ensemble members.
-Assimilating reflectivity in clear area region is found to help suppress spurious cells in the interior domain, hence allowing a more general application of initial perturbations.
+We